edabier/py-goturn-project/README.md

 You should also download the weights of the pretrained GOTURN model at this [link](https://drive.google.com/file/d/1szpx3J-hfSrBEi_bze3d0PjSfQwNij7X/view?usp=sharing) and place it in the folder containing the code of the cloned repository.

+The file `test.py` is a modified version of the same file in the original repository.
+We have added a parameter to be able to conveniently load processed or not processed images to be able to run our tests.
+This file should be replaced by ours in the pygoturn folder in `pygoturn/src/` in order to work correctly

 Once this is done, you should be able to run our code properly, which is contained in the `Project_test.ipynb` file.

 All the code from the beginning, up to the **GOTURN method** section was provided at the beginning of the project as baseline tools to evaluate our method.